 We seek to fund proposals on new, important, and original topics.
 Projects involving collections that have been well-used and from which much has already been published are far less likely to be funded.
-Applications from doctoral students, recent doctorates, independent scholars, and applicants from under-resourced communities, are especially welcome.
+Applications from doctoral students, recent doctorates, and independent scholars are especially welcome.
 The proposal should address specifically the relevance to the proposed research of unique resources found in the Princeton University Library collections.

 The Friends have allocated funds to provide honoraria for articles published in its refereed journal, the Princeton University Library Chronicle, that are based on PUL research.

 Q: I am a former recipient of a PUL research grant.
 May I apply again?

 There is no rule against applying for a second grant, and there have been successful second research grant applicants over the years.
 In your application, you would need to clearly explain the need for a second grant.
 If it is for a different project, that is more likely to be funded.
 If it is an extension of your original work, you would need to detail why you need additional time.
 One possible explanation is that you originally came for two weeks (for example) but found more than you anticipated (and why or how that occurred) and now need additional time.
 Given that we receive many more applications than we can fund and that each year many worthy applications do not get funded, there is a higher bar for this type of application to be supported.